RESEARCH HIGHER DEGREE (RHD) FUNDING

-There are two options: a NEW AND EXCLUSIVE RHD Unicard with credit for photocopying/ printing in the Library (Full-time candidates: $200 / Part-time candidates: $100) or an Officeworks voucher (Full-time candidates: $150 / Part-time candidates: $75).
+There are two options: credit with UniCard for printing/photocopying in the Library (Full-time candidates: $200 / Part-time candidates: $100) or an Officeworks voucher (Full-time candidates: $150 / Part-time candidates: $75).

 PLEASE NOTE: DO NOT ADD PERSONAL FUNDS TO THE RHD UNICARD ISSUED TO YOU, AS ALL UNSPENT CREDIT WILL BE RETURNED TO THE FACULTY AT THE COMPLETION OF YOUR STUDIES.

 RHD Project Funding can be used for expenses such as fieldwork; surveys and questionnaires (and associated costs); travel for data collection purposes; subject payments; and equipment not covered by the Faculty equipment pool.
 The fund does not cover purchase of publications; research assistant payments or associated costs; thesis production costs; conference attendance; nor workshops or intensive courses integral to research.